 It has been quite some time since TLS underwent a major update.
-TLS 1.2 was defined in RFC 5246 10 years ago, back in August 2008.
-Now, 10 years later a faster, stronger, and more reliable version of TLS has been released.
-Today we’re very excited to announce that KeyCDN has officially launched TLS 1.3 support for all customers.
-This brings with it some exciting benefits which we will discuss throughout this article.
+TLS 1.2 was defined in RFC 5246 15 years ago, back in August 2008.
+10 years later a faster, stronger, and more reliable version of TLS has been released.
+In 2018 we were very excited to announce that KeyCDN has officially launched TLS 1.3 support for all customers.
+This brought with it some exciting benefits, which we will discuss throughout this article.

 We've covered the specifics of what TLS is in the past however here's a quick overview of what it entails.
 TLS stands for Transport Layer Security which is a cryptographic protocol used to increase security over computer networks.
 It can be used within a variety of applications including: securing of data over HTTPS, FTPS, SMTP, etc.

 As a website owner, TLS essentially allows you to deliver your site over HTTPS.
-In 2018, this is absolutely essential for a number of reasons:
+This is absolutely essential for a number of reasons:

 - Google favors HTTPS-secured sites

 - HTTPS is required to use HTTP/2

 - HTTPS is required to use Brotli

 - HTTPS helps improve performance, security, and trust